Skip to content

 # Or manually: source .venv/bin/activate

-# Install new package
+# Install a new package

 pip install requests